-The small but thriving Greek community in Bangor, Maine has a rich history that dates back to the 1890s.
+The small but thriving Greek community in Bangor, Maine, the northeasternmost state of the US, has a rich history that dates back to the 1890s.

 The history of large-scale Greek immigration to the United States goes all the way back to the second half of the nineteenth century, a time when millions of Europeans decided to leave the lands of their ancestors and search for a promising life in the New World.